Are you and I devoted disciples of Jesus or a spare-time supporters?

 Bringing It Home

-Salvation is free because Jesus paid man’s on the cross and rose on the third day.
+Salvation is free because Jesus paid man’s penalty on the cross and rose on the third day.
 Being a follower of Jesus, though, comes with a cost: it means being a full-time, dedicated disciple.
 Being a disciple of Jesus entails making Jesus our Lord and Master and following him, even if it means giving up all we have in this world.

 Discipleship is not a part-time, seasonal job; discipleship is a daily way of living.
 It may cost us prestige, money, family, or even our lives.